schibsted/spid-tech-docs/resources/articles/getting-started-with-direct-payment.md

 subscriptions handled by SPiD.

-The example code presumes a subscription and a list of users to charge for that subscription, as you would run as a cron job or something similar.
-When the example code is run, it uses the direct payment API to charge the users hard-coded, and prints a summary to the screen.
+The example code presumes a subscription and a list of users to charge for that subscription, that you would run as a cron job or something similar.
+When the example code is run, it uses the direct payment API to charge the users, and prints a summary to the screen.

 ## Charging for the order

 To charge for the order:

-- Prepare the billing information, and `POST` it to `/user/{userId}/charge`
+1. Prepare the billing information, and `POST` it to `/user/{userId}/charge`.
-- The API returns an order object
+2. The API returns an order object.
-- Callbacks may update the generated order later (credit card transactions are asynchronous)
+3. Callbacks may update the generated order later (credit card transactions are asynchronous).
-- When the order is complete, grant the user access to the product(s)
+4. When the order is complete, grant the user access to the product(s).

 When using direct payment this way, you are assuming all responsibility for negotiating access to content.
 It is up to you how you achieve this, but you